luan/vscode-project-scopes/README.md

 This extension is inspired by how IntelliJ solves this problem, with Project Scopes.
 This allows you to create a view of the project where you're going to find files, navigate, etc.

+## Installation

+This extension is not yet in the market place, so headover to the releases page to download and install the package.
+Alternatively, clone this repo and run `vsce package` to generate the VSIX file yourself.

 ## Features

 In a nutshell, Project Scopes allows you to pick and chose which folders on your project to see at any given point in time.
 Features round that include: